Incidental Harassment Authorization Renewals

 - Applicant builds Pier 1 at location X and is authorized under an IHA to incidentally take marine mammals.
 Applicant completes construction and requests a Renewal to construct Pier 2 at nearby location Y using identical materials and methods, over the course of the same number of days, and in the same season.

 - Applicant conducts bird research at three sites (resulting in behavioral harassment of pinnipeds) as covered by the initial IHA.
 A few months after the expiration of the initial IHA, applicant requests Renewal to authorize take incidental to a second year conducting the same research, at the same three sites, for the same duration, in the same seasons – with no other known changes.

-Of note, even when a proposed project does not qualify for a Renewal, it may be possible to expedite the process when activities are similar to those that have been analyzed previously.
+Of note, even when a project does not qualify for a Renewal, it may be possible to expedite the process when activities are similar to those that have been analyzed previously.